Historic Mai-Kai reopens after $20 million remake

 When the kitchen roof collapsed in 2022, the Thornton family still owned the restaurant, but the repairs and necessary updates would be so expensive, they decided to sell it.

-The renovation respects the historic elements of the restaurant while livening it up for a new era.
-Those who have been to the Mai-Kai should still recognize it, and those going for the first time will, most assuredly, love it.
+The renovation that was overseen by the new owners respected the historic elements of the restaurant while adding an exaggerated island vibe to the outdoor entry area.
+Those who have been to the renewed Mai-Kai should still recognize it, and those going for the first time will, most assuredly, love it.

 The Molokai bar just after it opened in the 1970s.
 Help yourself to the oversized pupu platter.
 Photo courtesy the Mai-Kai and swankpad